-"Is undifferentiated connective tissue disease an autoimmune disease?
+"Is undifferentiated connective tissue disease an autoimmune disease?"

 Hello.
 I'm 38 and have connective tissue disease.
 Will my body attack itself?
 What can I do?
 Is this like AIDS?

 There are many examples of connective tissue diseases including systemic lupus erythematosis, scleroderma, and mixed connective tissue disease.
 A connective tissue disease has no relation to AIDS.
 AIDS is an immune system deficiency disease caused by the HIV virus.
 In some senses, the AIDS and an autoimmune disease are exact opposites.
 In the former, the immune system is too weak, and in the later, the immune system is too active.
 Connective tissue diseases require a specialist for treatment.
 In your case, you should seek care from a specialist to both receive an official diagnosis and to receive treatment.
 I suggest that you schedule an appointment with your rheumatologist.
 The two of you can discuss what diagnostic tests are necessary to give you an official diagnosis which type of connective tissue disease you have.
 From there you can be begin treatment that is specific to this disease.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.